The story of the SS Maheno – the most famous Fraser Island shipwreck

 12

 Once her wartime duties were over she was sailed back home, with plans to resume her old route between Australia and New Zealand.
-But by 1935 she was flagging and with modern engineering diesel engines were taking centre stage.
+But by 1935 she was flagging and modern engineering diesel engines were taking centre stage.
 Maheno was eventually sold to a shipbreaker in Osaka, Japan.
 Sad, right?
 It gets sadder!
 The SS Maheno never reached Japanese shores.

 The ship and her crew were not discovered until 3 days later when they were found stranded on the coast of the island.
 Despite attempts, she could not be refloated so the Maheno remains on that same beach today, slowly rusting into the waves.

-Despite her retirement, as a war veteran the Maheno was put to good use during the second world war and was recommissioned…as a bombing target.
+Despite her retirement as a war veteran, the Maheno was put to good use during the second world war and was recommissioned…as a bombing target.
 The RAAF, navy and Z force commando forces all had a crack at her during the opening years of the war.

 the ss maheno today